Denio’s Roseville Market Guide: Sacramento Flea Market

 Denio’s Roseville Farmers Market & Swap Meet sprawls across 70 acres of asphalt and covered pavilions at 1551 Vineyard Road in Roseville, twenty minutes northeast of downtown Sacramento.
-The Denio family has operated this market since 1947, and it shows in the permanent infrastructure: concrete walkways, numbered aisles, established vendor stalls that have housed the same sellers for decades.
+The Denio family has run this operation since 1947, and it shows in the permanent infrastructure: concrete walkways, numbered aisles, established stalls that have housed the same sellers for decades.

 Open year-round, rain or shine.
-Fridays run 9 a.m. to 2 p.m. (smaller crowd, fewer vendors).
+Fridays run 9 a.m. to 2 p.m. (smaller crowd, fewer dealers).
 Saturdays and Sundays deliver the full experience: 7 a.m. to 3:30 p.m. on Saturday, 7 a.m. to 5 p.m. on Sunday.
-Parking costs $5 in the main lot, $6 for preferred spots closer to the entrance.
-No admission fee beyond parking.
+Lot fees run $5 for general spots, $6 for preferred spaces closer to the entrance.
+No admission beyond that.

-This is Sacramento’s heavyweight.
-If you can’t find it at Denio’s, you probably can’t find it anywhere in the region.
+If you can’t locate it at Denio’s, you probably can’t locate it anywhere in the region.

 Getting There & Parking

 From downtown Sacramento, take I-80 East toward Reno.
 Exit at Riverside Avenue in Roseville (Exit 105A), turn left, then right on Vineyard Road.
 The market sits on your left after half a mile.
-Total drive time: 25 minutes without traffic, 40 minutes during Saturday morning rush.
+Drive time: 25 minutes without traffic, 40 during Saturday morning rush.

-The main parking lot holds several hundred cars but fills by 8 a.m. on Saturdays.
-I’ve arrived at 7:45 a.m. and circled for ten minutes.
-Arrive by 7:15 a.m. or accept street parking along Vineyard Road, which adds a five-minute walk.
+The main lot holds several hundred cars but fills by 8 a.m. on Saturdays.
+I’ve arrived at 7:45 and circled for ten minutes.
+Show up by 7:15 or accept street spots along Vineyard Road, which adds a five-minute walk.
 The preferred lot ($6) puts you 100 feet closer to the entrance.
-Worth it if you’re hauling finds back to your car multiple times.
+Worth it if you’re hauling pieces back multiple times.

-Sunday mornings offer slightly better parking availability.
-Fridays are the easiest, with spaces available until 10 a.m.
+Sunday mornings offer slightly better availability.
+Fridays are easiest, with spaces open until 10 a.m.

-Bring cash for parking.
-The attendants take cards, but the line moves faster when everyone has exact change.
+Bring cash for the attendants.
+They take cards, but the line moves faster with exact change.

 What You’ll Find